anuragkapur/anuragkapur.github.io/blog/engineering/_posts/2015-05-19-heroku-for-highly-available-dropwizard-apps.md

 This post documents how we are using Heroku for HA [Dropwizard](http://www.dropwizard.io/) based java applications at my workplace.

-It is worth noting, that while I have used Heroku in side projects and hacks, this is my first experience in using it for a business critical app.
+It is worth noting, that while I have used Heroku in side projects and hacks, this is my first experience of using it for a business critical app.

 # Motivation